 *Writing Proficiency: ACT English/Writing score of 18 or if they score 19 or higher on the Writing Assessment

 See MUS admissions standards website here for more details.

-TEST DAY: This year the ACT will be given at the Fairgrounds Exhibition Hall.
-More details to come.
+TEST DAY: More details to come.

 Students should bring a photo ID, pencils, and (optional) calculator.

 Students should not bring any electronic devices (cell phone, iPOD, etc), backpacks, or food/drink.
 Please leave your cell phone at home or in your locker.
 You are not allowed to access your phone during breaks, so please don’t bring it with you.
 Any student found with a phone will be dismissed from the test, and any phone that goes off in the testing room will result in the owner’s exam score being voided and may affect other examinees in the room.

 Although calculators are not required for the math test, they are allowed.
 We will not be providing back-up calculators for students who do not bring one to the test.
 Refer to your study guide or the ACT website for a list of prohibited calculators (link below).
 Please note that the TI-89 is the most common reason students are dismissed from the ACT for prohibited calculator use.

 TEST PREP: All students will receive test preparation information from their English teacher ahead of the test.
 Free test prep is also available through many online sources: